The summer solstice 2019 at Avebury

 During the summer solstice, when the ancient stones are the focus for celebrations, it is especially important as it will help to ease the expected congestion.

-Avebury is just half an hour away from Swindon train station by bus, and is also on the National Cycle Network.
+Avebury is a short journey away from Swindon station by bus, and is also on the National Cycle Network.

 Route 49 (http://www.swindonbus.info/tts/049.htm) runs hourly from Swindon and Trowbridge from early morning until early evening.